Score-Based Generative Models for PET Image Reconstruction: PET-specific Adaptations for SGMs

 \section{PET-specific Adaptations for SGMs}

 To apply SGMs to PET reconstruction, several key components of the pipeline in Section \ref{sec:sgm} have to be modified in order to incorporate PET-specific constraints.
 Namely, we introduce measurement-based normalisation of the input to the score model, and explain how to apply a score model trained on 2D slices for 3D reconstruction.
 Additionally, we adapt the sampling methods from Section \ref{sec:SGMforIP} to incorporate the Poisson noise model.
 Finally, we demonstrate that the SGM framework allows for the incorporation of additional information, e.g. MR images, by using classifier-free guidance \citep{ho2022classifier}.
+The overall adaption steps are summarised in Fig. \ref{fig:changes_to_sampling}.